Currently, I am working on my first book.

 For many years after leaving my home country, people wanted to know where I was from.

 Then I would get labeled one way or another.
-Mostly, I would be told, generally by people who have never set foot in my home country or read some “news” about it in a sensationalist paper, that I came from a “small” country.
+Mostly, I would be told, generally by people who had never set foot in my home country and who had read some “news” about it in a sensationalist paper, that I came from a “small” country.

 In her TED talk Don’t ask me where I’m from, ask me where I am a local, writer Tayie Selasi clarifies the hidden intention behind the question “Where are you from?”: to establish the dynamics of power between the one asking and the one being asked.